nidhish-srivastava/Youtube-Clone-React/README.md

 * axios library for making api calls, React Router DOM for routing with useParams hook for dynamic routing

-* EndPoints of the API used are : Suggested Videos,Search,Video Details,Video Comments,Channel Details
+* EndPoints of the API used are : Suggested Videos,Search,Video Details,Video Comments,Channel Details,Channel Videos